devAmoghS/Machine-Learning-with-Python/k_means_clustering/Understanding the algorithm.md

 ### Intuition

-**Initialization**
-* In k-means, k is the no. of subgroups you want the data to be segregated into ?
+* In K-means, `k` is the `no. of subgroups` you want the data to be segregated into ?
-* Value of k is decided by elbow method or can be initialised randomly as well
-* Once the value of k is initiliazed, we take the nearest data points from each centroid
+* Optimal value of `k` can be derived by using `elbow method` (discussed below) **Centroid Initialization**
+* We begin by initializing `k` random data points as the centroids (first pass)
 * The measure of distance between the data points and centroids can be calculated using either `Euclidean Distance` or `Manhattan Distance`

 **Iteration**
-* We assign a cluster to the data point of the nearest centroid
+* **Cluster assigment:** We assign a cluster to the data point that is nearest to it.
-* Once all the points are assigned to their nearest centroids, then for each cluster the centroid is calculated again.
+* Once all the points are assigned to their nearest centroids, then for each cluster the centroid is calculated again using centroid initialization step.
 * With the new centroids, we repeat the step of cluster assignment.
-* The above three steps are iterated as long as there is no change in cluster assigment of data points.
+* These two steps are iterated as long as `there is no change in cluster assigment of data points` i.e. no data point is moving into a new cluster.

 ### Choosing K value - Elbow method
 * Elbow method gives us an idea on what a good k number of clusters.